EICR Chelmsford Landlords Electrical Inspections & Certificates

 Electrical Installation Condition Report (EICR)

-Tests are carried out during the EICR to establish if your electrical system has been damaged, developed any faults or has suffered from deterioration.
-A visual inspection can sometimes determine this, but an EICR is more detailed and involves the actual testing of circuits, more accurate than a visual inspection.
+Tests are carried out during the EICR to establish if your electrical system has been damaged, developed any faults, or suffered from deterioration.
+A visual inspection can sometimes determine this, but an EICR is more detailed and involves the actual testing of circuits, which is more accurate than a visual inspection.

 - Consumer unit